Toyota Supra: Fifth generation (J29/DB; 2019)

+Development of the GR Supra began in 2010 with a trademark filed in October 2010, and In January 2014, Toyota unveiled the FT-1 concept as a preview of the next gen Supra.

+In March 2018 Toyota unveiled the Toyota GR Supra Racing Concept at the March 2018 Geneva Motor Show serving the preview of the racing version and the road going version of the fifth generation Supra.

+In July 2018, a pre-production version of the GR Supra was shown with a camouflage paint scheme at the 2018 Goodwood Festival of Speed which was confirmed to be a collaboration between Toyota and BMW with the new BMW Z4 (G29).

-The fifth-generation Supra was released in January 2019 after 17 years off the market as the GR Supra, part of Toyota's Gazoo Racing (GR) family of performance cars.
+The fifth-generation Supra was released in January 2019 at the North American International Auto Show after 17 years being off the market as the GR Supra, part of Toyota's Gazoo Racing (GR) family of performance cars.
 It was developed in partnership with BMW, sharing the platform and many parts from the BMW Z4 (G29) with BMW derived 4- and 6-cylinder turbocharged engines and maintaining rear-wheel drive layout from the previous Supra.
 The model is designated with BMW model codes "J29" or "DB", however Toyota used the "A90" and "A91" codes for promotional and marketing materials for the fifth-generation Supra to maintain the lineage from the previous Supra.
 The GR Supra is manufactured at the Magna Steyr plant in Graz, Austria alongside the Z4.

 The fifth-generation Toyota Supra was launched in total seven colour options including CU Later Gray, Stratosphere, Burnout, Absolute Zero, Nocturnal, Renaissance 2.0, and Nitro Yellow.
-Apart from the cosmetics, in 2023, new driving modes are introduced called Hairpin+.
+Apart from the cosmetics, in 2023, new driving modes are introduced called Hairpin+ and a manual transmission.
 This mode allows additional wheel-spin on one of the rear tyres to help rotate the Supra around ultra-tight hairpin turns.

+In November 2024, Toyota announced that the GR Supra production would come to an end in March 2026.
+Special editions were released – the A90 Final Edition for Japan and Europe, and the MkV Final Edition for the US.